cagilalsac/UsersMicroservices/README.md

       where {0} is the DisplayName (used in MVC) if defined otherwise property name, {1} is the first parameter which is 100 and
       {2} is the second parameter which is 3.

-    - Some LINQ methods for querying data (async versions already exists):
+    - Some LINQ (Language Integrated Query) methods for querying data (async versions already exists):
       Find: Finds an entity with the given primary key value.
 Returns null if not found.
       Uses the database context's cache before querying the database.
       Example: var group = _db.Groups.Find(5);